An enumeration of 1-perfect ternary codes: Introduction

-In~Section~\ref{s:+1}, we prove a characterization theorem for $3$-ary $1$-perfect codes of rank $+1$ (Theorem~\ref{th:q3r1}), count their number (Theorem~\ref{th:all}), and prove the connectedness of the set of such codes by mean of two-coordinate switching (Theorem~\ref{th:swi}).
+In~Section~\ref{s:+1}, we prove a characterization theorem for $3$-ary $1$-perfect codes of rank~$+1$ (Theorem~\ref{th:q3r1}), count their number (Theorem~\ref{th:all}), prove the connectedness of the set of such codes by mean of two-coordinate switching (Theorem~\ref{th:swi}), and consider the structure of a $3$-ary $1$-perfect code~$C$ with kernel size~$|C|/3$ (Section~\ref{s:ker}).

-In~Section~\ref{s:class} , we describe the computer-aided enumeration of the concatenated $3$-ary $1$-perfect codes of length $13$ (Theorem~\ref{th:p13}) and of auxiliary objects including the partitions of the space into $3$-ary $1$-perfect codes of length $4$ (Theorem~\ref{th:p4}) and partitions of a $(9,2^8,2)_3$ MDS code into $(9,2^6,3)_3$ subcodes (Theorem~\ref{th:RM9}).
-Enumerating the last partitions was the most resource-intensive step of the computing, and the obtained partitions can further be used for constructing $1$-perfect codes of any admissible length larger than $13$ by generalized concatenated construction (see~\cite{Zin1976:GCC} for the general approach) as shown in~\cite{Romanov:concat}.
-A database containing representatives of the equivalence classes of the classified objects can be found at \url{https://ieee-dataport.org/open-access/perfect-and-related-codes}.
+In~Section~\ref{s:class} , we describe the computer-aided enumeration of the concatenated $3$-ary $1$-perfect codes of length~$13$ (Theorem~\ref{th:p13}) and of auxiliary objects including the partitions of the space into $3$-ary $1$-perfect codes of length~$4$ (Theorem~\ref{th:p4}) and partitions of a $(9,3^8,2)_3$ MDS code into $(9,3^6,3)_3$ subcodes (Theorem~\ref{th:RM9}).
+Enumerating the last partitions was the most resource-intensive step of the computing; it is of independent interest because $(n=q^m,q^{n-m-1},q)_q$ subcodes of an $(n,q^{n-1},2)_q$ MDS code form an interesting class of completely regular codes, which share with perfect codes some properties and constructing tools, see e.g.~\cite{Romanov:2022}.
+Moreover, the obtained partitions can further be used for constructing $1$-perfect codes of any admissible length larger than~$13$ by generalized concatenated construction (see~\cite{Zin1976:GCC} for the general approach) as shown in~\cite{Romanov:concat}.
+A database containing representatives of the equivalence classes of the classified objects can be found at \url{https://ieee-dataport.org/open-access/perfect-and-related-codes} ~\cite{Perfect-related}.